rmulley/go-fast-sql/README.md

 	} //if
 	defer dbh.Close()

-	// Create new BatchInsert object that will run a batch SQL INSERT every 100 rows fs = batchinsert.NewFastSQL(dbh, 100)
+	// Create new FastSQL object that will run a batch SQL INSERT every 100 rows fs = fastsql.NewFastSQL(dbh, 100)

 	// Some loop performing SQL INSERTs
 	for i <= 250 {